Print a complete copy of the

 officers deem necessary.

 original manufacturer's specifications for clocking operations.
-Note:

-its original state, as shipped by the manufacturer and place
+in its original state, as shipped by the manufacturer and place

 it next to the one being reviewed.
 Both clocks should be the

 same operationally with nothing changed, bent, filed, enlarged,

 or modified in any way.

 8.55 (See also 9.07.)
-Regarding the use of two or more manual clocks
+Regarding the use of two or more manual

-time birds in a second manual clock in any given race until
+may time birds in a second manual clock in any given race until

 will not be used unless and until:

-A. The first clock has malfunctioned; or,
+A. The first clock has malfunctioned; or, B. In special

-multiple clocks to ensure race integrity.
+to ensure race integrity.

 purpose of this rule is to reduce errors in data retrieval.

 Therefore, if, in the course of clock operations, a competitor

 porthole, the clock will not be disqualified.
 Also, Race Rule

 9.07 would apply.

 8.56 - Computer Clock Defects

 CLOCK DISPLAY MALFUNCTION - If a digital clock display is not

 functioning (display out completely or partially), the clock may

 be knocked-off in an unopened condition.
-If at all possible, the data shall be
+If at all possible, the

-calculating race results.
+for calculating race results.
 Data may be printed out and

 evaluated only if the data is complete and in the correct